fdformula/FiniteDifferenceFormula.jl/README.md

 difference formula.
 For example, after compute(1, -1:1), it activates the following Julia functions.

-### function activatejuliafunction(n::Int, points, k, m::Int)

-It allows users to load a formula from some source to test and see if it is correct.
-If it is a valid formula, its truncation error in the big-O notation can be determined.

 ```Julia
 f1stderiv2ptcentrale(f, x, i, h)  = ( -f(x[i-1]) + f(x[i+1]) ) / (2 * h)
 f1stderiv2ptcentrale1(f, x, i, h) = ( -1/2 * f(x[i-1]) + 1/2 * f(x[i+1]) ) / h